 Hannah Curtis, LCSW

-The work I do as a facilitator and therapist is inspired by my belief that emotional health can lift up individuals and buoy everyone and every organization.
+The work I do as a facilitator, consultant, and therapist is inspired by my belief that emotional health can lift up individuals and buoy everyone and every organization.

 When you invest in your emotional wellbeing, you are making a contribution to all the people in your life.

 Over the years, I have worked with many compassionate people – educators, healthcare workers, social workers and more, and I have learned that giving of yourself is only sustained through clear focus and established boundaries.

 I have witnessed (and experienced myself) that to be fulfilled as a giving person is to know how to use your voice and power to amplify your impact as a force for positive change.

 For “givers”, making a difference truly matters to our wellbeing, but staying focused and setting boundaries is not part of our professional training.